A GPU-accelerated semi-coherent hierarchical search for stellar-mass binary inspiral signals in LISA

 It is not possible to derive the corresponding analytic distributions for the semi-coherent search statistic $\Upsilon_N$ for finite $N$.
 However, in the limit of many segments, the following approximations to these distributions were derived in Ref.~\cite{Chua:2017} using the central limit theorem (CLT).
 In the presence of noise only, it was shown that approximately

 And in the presence of noise and signal, it was shown that approximately

 Where $(\mu_k,\sigma_k) = (2.00,\sqrt{2})$ and $A = \rho$.
+These are referring to the expected distributions of $\Upsilon_N$ when it is evaluated with many independent realizations of the noise in the data-stream.
 Because these are based on the CLT, they are expected to be a good approximation in the limit of large $N$.
 In Ref.~\cite{Chua:2017}, these approximate distributions were tested by drawing and combining random samples from the analytic Rayleigh and Rice distributions on which they based and Eqs.~\ref{eqn:CLTdist_noise} and \ref{eqn:CLTdist_signal} were found to provide good approximations for $N\gtrsim 70$.

 In this paper, these approximate distributions are tested in a more realistic way by simulating mock LISA time series containing Gaussian noise with and without signals.
 The numerical results are described in Sec.~\ref{subsec:results_upsilon_dist}, the approximate distributions derived from the CLT are shown to be a good approximation even for $N$ as a low as 10.